FutuRaM-Project/FutuRaM-Model-Docs/README.md

 It has to be a public repository, otherwise there is no free hosting.

-The main documentation is in the `docs` folder.
-Of the 'IntegratedModel' repository.
+The main documentation is in the `docs` folder of the 'IntegratedModel' repository.
 The details come from the doc strings in the code.
 So please make sure to document the code well.
 It will make it easier for everyone to understand what is going on and hopefully not have to add too much explanation later in the documentation.